 Find Fashion PR Jobs

-Some great places to seek internships and job opportunities are available right here at PRCouture (and make sure to read our Getting In series to learn about how others landed their first fashion PR jobs) as well as 24 Seven Talent, Free Fashion Internships and Intern Queen.
-For more tips on cover letters, resumes and the like, visit PR recruiter Lindsay Olsen's blog as well.
+Some great places to seek internships and job opportunities are available right here at PRCouture (and make sure to read our Getting In series to learn about how others landed their first fashion PR jobs).

 PS: Don't forget to check out the PR Couture shop, filled with essential goodies for any fashion publicist, like our best-selling PR Girl Tee!